 Alize Diva Silky Effect: super affordable and lots of colours

 4 mm crochet hook (US size 6).
+4 mm crochet hook and 3.5mm crochet hook.
 We use many different crochet hooks and if you are looking for some great budget friendly ergonomic crochet hooks try these from Amazon.
 It comes in a set and the grip and the shape is amazing for beginner crocheters.
-However our absolute favourite, slightly more pricey crochet hooks are clover crochet hooks.
-You can buy then in a set or individually.
-We started our collection just purchasing the size 4 ,5 and 6.
+However our two favourites, slightly more pricey crochet hooks are clover crochet hooks and for this version we used the stunning Metal Furls Crochet Hooks.
+They have them in the most beautiful shades of pink blush, red, golden and silver in their streamline metal crochet hooks!

 Measuring Tape.
 We use a super budget friendly measuring tape.
 Make sure it has cm and inches (not all patterns are written with both).
 We are always crocheting on the go so we like our tapes small and compact and we put one in our design area, one in our bag and one in our car.
 Retractable works best!
 We use these super cheap mini measuring tapes from Amazon.